-The Board assumes final responsibility for the implementation of an appropriate risk system within the Company and to satisfy itself that an appropriate level of governance is exercised to ensure that risk is integrated into decision-making and control within the Company.
+The Board assumes final responsibility for the implementation of an appropriate risk system and to satisfy itself that an appropriate level of governance is exercised to ensure that risk is integrated into decision-making and control.
 The Board also assumes the final responsibility for the Risk Strategy and Risk Appetite definition.

-The Board in turn delegates to a sub-committee, i.e. the ARCC the responsibility to undertake review of the corporate risk system, and the risk exposures to ensure that Management continue to manage the business within the Board's prescribed Risk Appetite, and that key risk exposures do not exceed Board approved limits.
+The Board in turn delegates to the ARCC the responsibility to undertake review of the corporate risk system and the risk exposures to ensure that management continue to manage the business within the Board's prescribed Risk Appetite.

-Having established the risk exposure constraints for Management to operate within, the ARCC delegates to the Executive Committee the authority to continue operations such that the limits are not exceeded.
+Having established the risk exposure limits for Management to operate within, the ARCC delegates to the Executive Committee the authority to continue operations such that the limits are not exceeded.

-The Executive Committee in turn has established dedicated oversight committees for managing the risk exposures, the RCC (Risk & Control Committee).
+The Executive Committee in turn has established a dedicated oversight committee for managing OneLife risk exposures, namely the RCC.